strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 throttle factor fallback after a single failure.

-So we will enable the user to specify how long a valid throttle factor can be applied for with `client.quota.callback.static.throttle.factor.validity-duration`.
+So we will enable the user to specify how long a valid throttle factor can be applied for with `client.quota.callback.static.throttle.factor.validity.duration`.
 Where the value is an ISO8601 duration.
 Default value "PT5M", 5 minutes.

 For example if validity duration is 2 minutes then we could expect this behaviour: